 It made Kanna feel naked, even though her robes remained slickly against her skin.
 Kanna gritted her teeth and gave Goda a look of disapproval.
 “The bed,” Kanna told her.
 “The bed!”

-Goda jolted forward and grabbed Kanna by the neck of her robes and dragged her across the room.
+Goda seized Kanna by her collar and dragged her across the room.
 She threw her onto the mattress.
 She took hold of the bottom of Kanna’s robes and jerked the fabric up to uncover Kanna’s legs, and the sudden rush of air made Kanna shudder.
-She felt the confines of her clothes peeling wetly off her skin, until she was left with nothing, until there was no longer a barrier between her and Goda’s body.
+As her clothes peeled wetly from her like an outer skin, Kanna was soon left bare, vulnerable, pressed hard against Goda’s own naked body.

-Goda replaced the barrier with her mouth.
-She pressed it to Kanna’s neck, to her chest.
-She straddled Kanna’s hips to keep her still, though Kanna didn’t struggle anymore.
-Instead, she reached up and took Goda’s head in her hands and forced the woman’s face back up to hers.
+Goda warmed Kanna’s shivers with her mouth.
+She pressed her lips to Kanna’s neck, to her chest, to her belly.
+She straddled Kanna’s hips, but Kanna took Goda’s head in her hands and forced the woman’s face back up to hers.
 They kissed, and Goda’s breath flowed lightly into her.
-Kanna felt the edges of her eyes watering, but she didn’t know why.
+Kanna’s eyes watered with some unnameable emotion.

-But she didn’t have the time to find out.
+But Kanna didn’t have time to discover much.
 With a loud crack, the door to the room flung open and rammed against the wall.
-Kanna felt herself collapse back into the shell of her skin.
-She turned her head on reflex, and she sensed the woman on top of her convulse similarly with surprise.
+Kanna’s hips collapsed back onto the bed.
+She whipped her head on reflex, and the woman on top of her convulsed similarly with surprise.

 In the middle of the threshold, eyes opened wide with panic, hands digging hard into the frame of the door, stood the boy who had been on his deathbed.
-He was no longer shuddering; his face had regained its color.
-Kanna had barely recognized him.
+He was no longer shuddering in pain.
+His face had regained its color.
+Kanna could barely even recognize him.

 The boy glanced over his shoulder once, then turned again to scream at them, “Soldiers!”